massifrg/pandoc-export-index/README.md

 - an `idref` attribute that matches the `id` attribute of a term of that index

 Why a `Span`?
-Because it lives among inlines and carries arbitrary data with the `Attr` structure.
+Because it's among inlines and carries arbitrary data within the `Attr` structure.

 #### Terms (topics)